MattArnold/gaia-vora/index.md

 <img src="assets/images/gaia-vora.gif" width="80%">

 *The images below will not match the prototype animated GIF above.
-The images below are works in progress from a more polished prototype, which will debut at U-Con Board Game Convention in Ypsilanti, MI, November 9 through 11, 2018.*
+The images below are works in progress from a more polished prototype.*

+*The latest prototype will demo at:*
+- *The Loaded Die Con - Corktown, MI, October 13 and 14, 2018.*
+- *U-Con Board Game Convention - Ypsilanti, MI, November 9 through 11, 2018.*

 # Gaia-Vora Game Rules
 ### September 12, 2018